clean-apps/CleanToDO/README.md

 # Clean To-Do

-A Clean To-Do manager for Android mande with Flutter and ❤️
+A Clean To-Do manager for Android made with Flutter and ❤️

 ## Getting Started